kjjames/terraform-azure-demo-template/README.md

 * Install Azure CLI tools: `brew install azure-cli`
 * Authenticate with Azure: `az login`
 * Run Terraform commands: `terraform init` and `terraform apply`

+## Usage
+* Initialize remote storage for Terraform state by executing the scripts in the `init` folder in order.